Quantum-memory-assisted on-demand microwave-optical transduction: Results

-We conduct the experiment according to the outlined scheme.
-Following the loading of the MOT, the atoms are optically pumped into the ground state \(|1\rangle = |5S_{1/2}, F=2, m_F=2\rangle\).
-The maximum OD for the transition \(|1\rangle \leftrightarrow |2\rangle = |5P_{3/2}, F=3, m_F=3\rangle\) is measured to be \(140 \pm 4\).
-Two auxiliary beams, \(\Omega_A\) and \(\Omega_R\), sourced from different 480 nm lasers, propagate collinearly along the \(z\) axis and counterpropagate with additional auxiliary fields \(\Omega_P\) and \(\Omega_W\).
-For demonstration, the signal MW is launched into free space via a helical antenna and directed toward the atomic cloud at a \(3^{\circ}\) angle relative to the \(z\)-axis.
-By adjusting the power of the probe laser, we can significantly manipulate the population in the Rydberg state \(|3\rangle = |47S_{1/2}, m_{J}=1/2\rangle\) in the presence of the auxiliary fields, thereby regulating the OD of the MW transition \(|3\rangle \leftrightarrow |4\rangle = |47P_{3/2}, m_{J}=3/2\rangle\).
-The other relevant energy levels include \(|5\rangle = |46D_{5/2}, m_{J}=1/2\rangle\) and \(|6\rangle = |5P_{3/2}, F=2, m_F=1\rangle\).
-The experiment is conducted in an ambient environment at approximately \(300\) K, where only the paraxial background radiation propagating within a tiny solid angle can be efficiently stored in our needle-shaped atomic gas and converted into optical photons (see Supplementary Section IV).
-Following the backward recovery process, the optical photons \(\Omega_L\) propagate along the probe laser beam, after which they are collected using a single-mode fiber and a series of optical filters.
-Signal photons are detected using single-photon counting modules (Perkin Elmer, SPCM-AQRH-16), and coincidence counts are recorded by a time-to-digital converter (Fast Comtec P7888) with a time bin of \(1\) ns.
-The probe beam is detected by an avalanche photodiode (APD) for OD measurement, and a \(50/50\) fiber beamsplitter is employed to conduct the Hanbury Brown-Twiss (HBT) experiment.
+By adjusting the power of the probe laser, we can significantly manipulate the population in the Rydberg state $|3\rangle = |47S_{1/2}, m_{J}=1/2\rangle$ in the presence of the auxiliary fields, thereby regulating the OD of the MW transition $|3\rangle \leftrightarrow |4\rangle = |47P_{3/2}, m_{J}=3/2\rangle$.
+The other relevant energy levels include $|5\rangle = |46D_{5/2}, m_{J}=1/2\rangle$ and $|6\rangle = |5P_{3/2}, F=2, m_F=1\rangle$.
+The experiment is conducted in an ambient environment at approximately $300$ K, where only the paraxial background radiation propagating within a tiny solid angle can be efficiently stored in our cigar-shaped atomic gas and converted into optical photons(see Supplementary Note~6).
+Following the backward recovery process, the optical photons $\Omega_L$ propagate along the probe laser beam, after which they are collected using a single-mode fiber and a series of optical filters.
+Signal photons are detected using single-photon counting modules (Perkin Elmer, SPCM-AQRH-16), and coincidence counts are recorded by a time-to-digital converter (Fast Comtec P7888) with a time bin of $1$ ns.
+The probability that an optical photon generated from atomic ensemble can be converted into photon counting is 39\%.
+A $50/50$ fiber beamsplitter is employed to conduct the Hanbury Brown-Twiss (HBT) experiment.
+To perform the OD measurement, the probe beam is detected by an avalanche photodiode (APD).